Live world stats · UTC-based global counter

 Estimated population increase today.

-Per-second numbers are small, but they become easier to feel when they are scaled into minutes, hours and days.
+Per-second numbers are small, but they become easier to understand when they are scaled into minutes, hours and days.

 Metric Per second Per minute Per hour Per day